kenziedu/100-days-of-code/Log.md

 **Today's Progess**: Watched Week 3 Lecture.
 I've decided to space the main lecture, supplementary videos, and problem sets on different days just so I don't get bogged down.
 I'm trying to "attend" this like a real class, and man do I miss college.

+I also finished FreeCodeCamp's HTML and HTML5 lessons.
+Is it possible I'm trying to learn too many things at once?
+Well, as long as these bits and pieces are being used towards a final project (my interactive fanfiction project... hahaha) then it should be okay.

 Another project concurrent to CS50 is learning Twine.
 I have sooo many unfinished Twine and story projects, and I want to take this opportunity to turn it more interesting by creating interactive experiences.
 I started a tutorial because my only knowledge of Twine previous to this was scene to scene to scene.
 And now I'm making inventories and stuff.
+Already going through some JavaScript stuff.
 Crazy!

 **Thoughts**: To keep myself accountable, I should probably post these on Instagram.
 I might be able to make journey-mates there.